neiltesaluna/countpool/README.md

 ## DOCKER
-To run this project using docker, in your terminal enter to build the docker image.
-<code>docker build -t countpool .</code>
+To run this project using docker, in your terminal enter to build the docker image: <code>docker build -t countpool .</code>

-Then run initialize the docker container by entering the command
-<code>docker run -p 5000:5000 countpool</code>
+Then run initialize the docker container by entering the command: <code>docker run -p 5000:5000 countpool</code>

 Access the website using http://0.0.0.0:5000/